Surrogacy laws in USA

 States in the USA that outright prohibit surrogacy

 Arizona: There, surrogacy agreements are illegal, and the surrogate is regarded legally as the child’s biological mother.

 Indiana: Surrogacy is illegal in Indiana, and surrogacy contracts are also prohibited there.
 Because of this, Indiana is one of the few “unfriendly” states in the US to surrogacy.
 Even though a surrogacy agreement is ruled to be illegal, some courts will still issue parental orders.

 Louisiana: Surrogacy is only permitted in Louisiana for married heterosexual couples using their own eggs and sperm.

 Michigan: prohibits commercial surrogacy agreements.
-Anyone engaged in behavior related to surrogacy may face legal repercussions.
+Anyone engaged in behaviour related to surrogacy may face legal repercussions.

 Wyoming: Surrogacy is unregulated and not recognized by the law.

 To find out more about surrogacy laws in USA and related topics, get in touch with one of our coordinators today